mandaris/lab-play/README.md

 - Add more padding to lozenge
 - Add more color to `blockquote` and add it to newsletter
 - Adjust the definition terms `<dt>` to be `oblique`

+1.1.4
+- Fix conversations not showing up on main site